 • lawful; and

-French trade marks, registered with INPI, may coincide with EU trade marks (filed with the EUIPO) and international trade marks (filed with WIPO, through the Madrid protocol).
+French trademarks, registered with INPI, may coincide with EU trademarks (filed with the European Union Intellectual Property Office (‟EUIPO”)) and international trademarks (filed with the Word Intellectual Property Office (‟WIPO”), through the Madrid protocol).

 Under French law, unauthorised use of a trade mark on the internet also constitutes trade mark infringement.
 The rights holder may sue those that unlawfully use its trade mark on the ground of trade mark infringement or unfair competition.